ssercpp12/FinalExam/1009_extended_xor/problem.md

 XOR is an operator for binary numbers which applys an non-carry addition on two numbers digit by digit.
 For example, 1010 XOR 0110 = 1100.
 Now we extend XOR into m-based numbers.
 For example, for 5-based number, 40302 XOR 44312 = 34114.
+That is, for two m-based digit x and y, x XOR y = (x + y) % m.

-Given two m-based numbers with n digits.
-For each number, you can rearrange the number by swapping any two digits in this number.
+Given two m-based numbers with n digits. you can rearrange the order of each number by swapping any two digits in this number.
 After rearranging two numbers, you XOR two numbers and get a new number.